1. What is Performance Testing?

 In this context, the speed, scalability, responsiveness and stability of the system are meticulously examined.
 The performance of the system’s components is checked by passing different parameters in different load scenarios.
 Doing so allows us to determine the benchmarks and standards for the application under normal conditions.

+Further tests can help to find how an application behaves when it’s put under extreme stress and when it reaches its breaking point.
+This can be helpful to plan for busy periods.
+Tests can also be focused on various areas of the back-end to determine where performance issues reside.
 For example, in a recent project our performance engineer discovered that the application was running slow because the CPU was spending its efforts on garbage collection rather than running the application.
 Read the case study or watch the video to see how we supported this client and how we could help you.

 What happens when a website is subjected to a flood of visitors on Black Friday for example.
 Will it remain stable and fast?
 When will it reach the breaking point?